bluescarni/piranha/doc/sphinx/concepts.rst

    This concept is satisfied if an instance of type ``T`` can be constructed from a set of arguments of types ``Args...``, as established by the standard ``std::is_constructible`` type trait.

-.. cpp:concept:: template <typename To, typename From> piranha::Convertible
+.. cpp:concept:: template <typename From, typename To> piranha::Convertible

    This concept is satisfied if an instance of type ``From`` can be converted to the type ``To``, as established by the standard ``std::is_convertible`` type trait.